Jdesiree112/Technical_Portfolio/CaseStudy_Mimir/Issue_ProblemSolvingCaseStudy/Issue-Solutions_Entry002.md

 | **Complete Chat Time** | **578.80** |
 | Create Interface | 0.20 |

-The application experiences significant latency in all model interaction steps, indicating hardware-software incompatibility.
+The application experiences catastrophic latency in all model interaction steps, with the 578-second response time representing a fundamental mismatch between the model's computational demands and the available processing capability.
+This extreme delay, combined with interface failures where user messages don't display and responses fail to generate, indicates multiple system failures cascading from the core model incompatibility.
 Interface operations have minimal time impact, confirming they are not the root cause.
-Tool-related functions have negligible overhead.
+Tool-related functions have negligible overhead, indicating the LangGraph workflow itself is efficient when not constrained by model performance.

 ### Model Selection

-Based on Mimir's educational assistant requirements, any replacement model must meet these critical specifications:
+Based on Mimir's educational assistant requirements, any replacement model must meet these critical specifications optimized for GPU acceleration:

 #### **Core Compatibility Requirements**